Limit supply chain emissions

 AKU recognises the wide network of suppliers we work with and acknowledges the differences between local and international suppliers and differences in sustainability awareness and initiatives.
-Over 20 precent of our spend is with suppliers who measure and report their emissions whilst setting targets for reducing emissions within their own operations.
+Over 20 percent of our spend is with suppliers who measure and report their emissions whilst setting targets for reducing emissions within their own operations.

 Measuring progress in sustainable procurement

-Set engagement targets.
+Setting engagement targets.

-Engaged in updating policy and procedures.
+Updating policy and procedures.

-Developed roll out to, and support for, suppliers to meet AKU’s level of ambition.
+Developing roll out to, and support for, suppliers to meet AKU’s level of ambition.